⏰ Time to read: 15 minutes

 - Dye-based markers that are more susceptible to fading than pigment markers.

-That is why at Artistro, we have collected the best set of paint pens that would suit your art and craft needs.
+That is why at Artistro, we have collected the best paint marker set that would suit your art and craft needs.

 Our brand offers a huge line of acrylic markers for rock painting, the best seller in this set.
 For every set of paint pens, we have collected the most popular colors, and these markers are very pigmented so that everyone can realize their creative potential with everything they need at hand.